isaqueveron/Library-Communication-Torque-Sensor/README.md

 and this git repo:
 https://github.com/Duckle29/LorenzTelegram/tree/main

-earlyyyyy code, it lacks of testing, when I get a sucessifull try, i'll write it here 24/set/24 update 1 26/set/24: it workedddddd!
+fist up 24/set/24: earlyyyyy code, it lacks of testing, when I get a sucessifull try, i'll write it here

+update 1 26/set/24: it workedddddd!
 I send the command and it respond some of the commands